AnudhaUthsala/sit323-2025-prac6p/README.md

 - 🚀 Deployment of a containerized Node.js calculator application to Kubernetes
 - ⚙️ Configuration of Kubernetes manifests (Deployment + Service)
 - 🔄 CI/CD-ready structure with Docker and Kubernetes integration
-- 📊 Verification of deployment through screenshots and logs

 ## **Prerequisites**
 | Tool | Installation Guide |